Empty pale yellow rectangle with rounded corners and a thin purple border.

 • Senior: $6,000–$11,400/mo | $73,000–$137,000/yr

-When it comes to hiring LATAM developers legally, there are four main paths.
-Each one works differently depending on your hiring volume, timeline, and how much internal capacity you have for screening and compliance.
+There are four main paths to hiring LATAM developers.
+Which one fits depends on your hiring volume, timeline, and how much internal capacity you have for compliance.

-• Employer of Record (EOR): A third party becomes the legal employer in the developer's country, handling payroll, taxes, and compliance while you direct the work.
+Employer of Record (EOR) solves the compliance problem.
+A third party becomes the legal employer in the developer's country, handling payroll, taxes, and statutory benefits while you direct the work.
+It's the right call for teams hiring in multiple countries without wanting to manage legal entities in each.

-• Global hiring platforms: Platforms like Athyna combine talent sourcing with built-in compliance infrastructure.
-Vetting, contracts, payroll, and legal compliance are all handled while developers integrate directly into your team.
+Global hiring platforms combine sourcing with compliance infrastructure.
+Vetting, contracts, payroll, and legal structure are handled end-to-end, while developers integrate directly into your team.
+For most companies, this is the fastest path from a job description to a developer in your Slack.

 The platforms most commonly used to hire developers in Latin America fall into three categories: